Visit our Prague showroom – open Mon–Sat 11:00–18:00. Get directions

 Steel: stainless steel

-Shizu Hamono is a family company founded in 1980, continuing the rich tradition of knife-making craftsmanship in the city of Seki in Japan's Gifu Prefecture.
-Proud of its heritage, it carries a name inspired by master craftsman Saburo Sizu from the Edo period.
-Shizu is committed to producing knives that meet the highest standards of quality and craftsmanship.
-Their original series Yuri, Yamato, and Morinoki are designed with ease of use and comfort in mind.
-They put great effort into their manufacturing and believe their knives help people fully enjoy cooking.
+Shizu Hamono is a family company founded in 1980, continuing the rich tradition of cutlery craftsmanship in the city of Seki, in the Japanese prefecture of Gifu.
+Proud of its heritage, the name is inspired by the master craftsman Saburo Sizu from the Edo period.
+At Shizu, they are committed to producing knives that meet the highest standards of quality and craftsmanship.
+Their original series Yuri, Yamato, and Morinoki are designed with an emphasis on ease of use and working comfort.
+They put great effort into production and believe their knives help people fully enjoy cooking.

 Material

-The blade is made of stainless steel DSR1k6, and the handle is made of Zelkova wood - Japanese elm.
+The blade is made from stainless steel DSR1K6, and the handle is made from Zelkova wood - Japanese elm.

-Note: The knife is delivered in the original cardboard box.
+Note: The knife is delivered in an original cardboard box.

 Maintenance